Parental Alienation in Hanover Child Custody Cases

 Many times, when there is a dispute about a parenting schedule, parents may attend mediation with a qualified lawyer to discuss their concerns and draft a new parental responsibilities plan.
 In cases involving parental alienation, mediation is not possible in the beginning because parental alienation is often about manipulation and control, not working together to resolve disputes fairly.
 In most of these cases, the parent who is being alienated must get the court to intervene as early as possible.

-During these proceedings, a judge may warn the guilty party about the consequences of continued parental alienation and monitor the child custody case for additional violations.
+During these proceedings, a judge may warn the guilty party about the legal consequences of continued parental alienation and monitor the child custody case for additional violations.
 These cases are not easy and are emotional to go through.
 The sooner the behavior is addressed, the quicker you can usually see results.
 The longer the behavior has been ongoing generally requires a much longer path within the court system.
 One of our lawyers in Hanover can also file an order to show cause that requests the parent accused of alienation to explain their behaviors and remedy them as necessary through a contempt action.
 Generally, if one parent shows a blatant disregard for a co-parent’s rights, the court may alter the legal and physical custody arrangement.
 However, if you’ve waited years to address this type of behavior, be aware that there is no quick fix.

 Speak with a Hanover Attorney about Parental Alienation during Child Custody Cases